Rosemary Jackson KC

 - Arbitration and Mediation Court of the Caribbean panel Mediator

-- Kuala Lumpur Regional Centre for Arbitration panel Mediator
+- Asian International Arbitration Centre panel Mediator

-- Project Advisor to ENGI Participatory Peacemaking Project for Cyprus
+- Project Advisor to ENGI Participatory Peacemaking Project for Cyprus in 2013

 Whilst in practice at the Bar, Rosemary Jackson specialised in the field of construction, engineering, energy, professional negligence and commercial/contract law, including advice and advocacy in relation to litigation and arbitration, adjudication and mediation, and contract drafting.
 She appeared as an advocate in Courts at all levels and before a wide range of adjudicators and arbitrators, as well as in appeals or challenges against arbitration decisions.
 She represented local authorities, the Treasury Solicitor, contractors, sub-contractors, developers, property owners and purchasers, and professionals, including architects, engineers and surveyors.
 She gained considerable experience of advisory work and litigation arising out of party wall matters.